bobbynguyen147/udacity-azure-devops-project2/README.md

 # Overview

-Hello there, I am Huy, this is project building a CI/CD Pipeline for 'DevOps Engineer for Microsoft Azure' program from Udacity.
+Hello there, I am Long(Bobby), this is project building a CI/CD Pipeline for 'DevOps Engineer for Microsoft Azure' program from Udacity.

 This project consists of flask application that is developed to predict housing prices in Boston (the model is already created by the instructor).